-This morning I woke up thinking beef stew, I was so full of enthusiasm for life and the day ahead, and thought to myself - this is gonna be a great day to share one of my favourite recipes with YOU.
+This morning I woke up thinking beef stew, I was so full of enthusiasm for life and the day ahead, and thought to myself - this is gonna be a great day to share one of my favourite recipes with all of you.

-This is such a wholesome meal and very easy on the purse strings.
+This is a wholesome meal and very easy on the purse strings.

 Ingredients for Beef stew

 Right, all my fellow home chefs, let's start off by gathering the ingredients required for this easy, simple and deliciously tasty stew.

 - 450g stew beef cut into cubes.
 You can also use beef still on the bone if you prefer.

 - 3 med potato's (for those on the Banting Diet use sweet potatoes)

 - 1½ cups frozen or fresh mixed vegetables with carrots.